 If such "transcendent evidence" were presented, the materialist atheist would have three options: 1) accept it and affirm that God exists, 2) dismiss it based on his materialistic worldview, 3) or examine it and decide later.
 If he accepts the evidence as supporting God's existence, his worldview is refuted.
 If he rejects it, then he is at risk of continuing in the error of the category mistake (judging the immaterial and transcendent category by the material and non-transcendent category.
 See Atheists err when asking for material evidence to prove God).
 If he wants to examine the "transcendent evidence," he would need a standard that is not restricted to a materialist worldview.
 But this would be problematic for him to begin with since it would mean working against his own position.

-Furthermore, since a Transcendent God would exist outside the universe and not be dependent on it, it is logical to expect that such evidence for God's existence would share transcendent characteristics.
-In other words, they would exhibit qualities of a Personal Being who is independent from the physical universe.
+Furthermore, since a Transcendent God who created the universe would not be limited to it, but would transcend it, then we can expect that evidence for God's existence would share transcendent characteristics.
+In other words, such evidence would exhibit qualities of a Personal Being who is independent from and not dependent on the physical universe.”

 I propose that if the Transcendent Christian God exists and if he were to enter into our material world, then any manifestation of him would have to be within the following criteria.